 Description: Students gain an understanding in theories and techniques of equine dentistry.
 Dentistry methods from basic floating to complete mouth balancing using hand tools, and incisor work will be covered.
 Equine restraint techniques for unsedated work as well as pharmacologically aided methods will be covered.
 (Pre req: Must be a DVM, LVT, or a student who has completed 35 hours of an AVMA accredited program)

-Description: (Pre-req: Production Animals) This course provides information for veterinary technicians, veterinary assistants and equine health care students to enhance and focus their understanding of equine nursing concepts.
+Description: Pre req: Large Animal Techniques II and ASI 1501 Equine Safety) This course provides information to enhance and focus a student's understanding of equine nursing concepts.

 Description: This course is designed to provide a comprehensive review of the field of veterinary technology.
 It is intended for students that have completed the veterinary technology program and need to review specific areas before entering the work force or sitting for the national veterinary technician exam.